lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 [Cassandra chose not to implement vector clocks](https://www.datastax.com/dev/blog/why-cassandra-doesnt-need-vector-clocks) because vector clocks require a read before each write.
 In order to speed-up performance, Cassandra uses last-write-wins(LWW) in all cases, thereby cutting down the number of round trips required for a write from 2 to 1.
 But, now the problem is that there is no safe way to modify column value.
 Instead of modifying a column, each distinct change is written to its own UUID-keyed column.
 Then, at read time, all the column values are read and a merge function is applied to obtain the result.
 This implies that order of writes is completely irrelevant.
 Any write made to the cluster could eventually wind up winning, if it has a higher timestamp.

-Now, the question arises that what will happens if Cassandra sees two copies of a column with a same timestamp? <i>It picks the lexicographically bigger value.</i>
+Now, the question arises that what will happens if Cassandra sees two copies of a column with a same timestamp? *It picks the lexicographically bigger value.*

 That means that if the values written to two distinct columns don’t have the same sort order, Cassandra could pick final column values from different transactions.
 For instance, we might write {10,-20} and {20,-10}.
 20 is greater than 10, so the first column will be 20.
 But -10 is bigger than -20, so -10 wins in the second column.
 The result? {20 -10}.
 In order for that to happen, you’d need two timestamps to collide.
 It’s unlikely that two writes will get the same microsecond-resolution timestamp.